Yeampier2022/Yeampier2022/README.md

 I have taken several Platzi courses.

 - 🔭skills developed :
-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript
-Wordpress
+- Wordpress
-Phyton
+- Python
 <!--
 **Yeampier2022/Yeampier2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.